 Every May, families, friends, and communities join together to bring attention to mental health by showing their support during Mental Health Awareness Month.

 If you and your family are facing a serious crisis such as a suicide attempt, this is likely one of the most difficult things you will ever face.
 If you have the right tools, you will be prepared to assist your family and find long-term solutions that are appropriate for each of you.
-With the right approach, and the right support, there is recovery and hope.
+With the right approach and the right support, there is recovery and hope.
 USAGov and Rocky Mountain MIRECC for Suicide Prevention share six areas where you can make a positive difference during chaotic, stressful events, for you and your family.

 Hotline for help: There are several options in case you or someone you know needs help to deal with an immediate crisis.
 Call 911 if you think a family member may harm themselves or others.
 Also, there is the National Suicide Prevention Lifeline.
 It is available 24/7 at 1-800-273-TALK (8255).

 - Take care of yourself first: When there’s a family emergency it may feel like you need to focus all your energy and care outward.
 But if you take care of your own needs first, you’ll help ensure that you have the energy and tenacity you need to assist those depending on you.
-For military families, there are free applications to help address their unique environment.

 - Find out more about your child’s specific needs: Even very young children can understand simple concepts such as sadness (e.g., “Your Grandpa has been feeling very sad lately.”).
 As a child grows he or she will be able to understand more about emotions, challenges, and problems that could lead to suicidal thoughts or behaviors.
 The goal for all ages is to provide honest, reassuring information, based upon the child’s age and comprehension level.
 Rocky Mountain MIRECC for Suicide Prevention offers advice on how to speak to your children.